 Over the past few months, we’ve seen the coronavirus and its effects sweep across the world and into our workplaces.
 For many of us, COVID-19 has brought a slew of emotions – fear, uncertainty, stress, anxiety, and even anger.
 It’s also brought new challenges to our organizations, where we as leaders are confronted with the unknown.
 While it may be easier to dig into our small day-to-day tasks and ignore the riptide of emotions, as a leader it is our responsibility to lean in during these times.

 So, whether your team is struggling with the uncertainty of COVID-19, is frustrated by the new mandate to work from home, is frustrated by having to work when they are designated as an essential worker on critical work, is mourning the loss of a team member, or is overwhelmed by change or uncertainty; you need to help them address and process their fears and feelings.
-This will allow your team to move forward.
+This will allow your team to move forward, during and after COVID-19.

 Here are some tips to help get you started: